ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 Required Jenkins Plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~

+**Note:** The custom Jenkins dockerfile takes advantage of the `Plugin Installation Manager Tool for Jenkins <https://github.com/jenkinsci/plugin-installation-manager-tool>`__ to automatically
+install the plugins listed below.
+If you used the dockerfile, you can skip these steps and `Server Notification Plugin <#server-notification-plugin>`__.
+The list of plugins is maintained in ``src/main/docker/jenkins/plugins.yml``.

 You will need to install the following plugins (apart from the
 recommended ones that got installed during the setup process):